igorwojda/kotlin-coding-challenges/README.md

 ### Challenges

 - [GeeksForGeeks](https://practice.geeksforgeeks.org/explore) - large and nicely segregated set of problems.
-- [HackerRank](https://www.hackerrank.com/dashboard) - large set of problems and additional interview problems for business.
+- [HackerRank](https://www.hackerrank.com/dashboard) - a large set of problems and additional interview problems for business.
-- [LeetCode](https://leetcode.com/problemset/all) - data structures / algorithms / company interview problems segregated
+- [LeetCode](https://leetcode.com/problemset/all) - data structures/algorithms/company interview problems segregated
   by difficulty.
 - [Exercism](https://exercism.io/) - coding challenge website that offers MANY challenges spanning over 60 programming languages.
 - [Project Euler](https://projecteuler.net/archives) - more complex challenges, usually related to mathematics.
-The site already contains 600+ problems and a new code challenge is available very week or two.
+The site already contains 600+ problems and a new code challenge is available every week or two.
 You will probably have to discuss the problem with the community because solutions are not on the website.
-- [Advent of code](https://adventofcode.com/2018/events) - one month of various programing problems released daily at the end of the year.
-Fortunately archive of past events is still there.
+- [Advent of code](https://adventofcode.com/2018/events) - one month of various programming problems released daily at the end of the year.
+Fortunately, archive of past events is still there.
-- [CoderByte](https://coderbyte.com/challenges) - 200+ challenges, data structures / algorithms / company interview
+- [CoderByte](https://coderbyte.com/challenges) - 200+ challenges, data structures/algorithms/company interview
   problems segregated by difficulty.
-Unfortunately most of them are only available for premium users.
+Unfortunately, most of them are only available for premium users.
 Premium gives you access to premium step-by-step solutions and user solutions.
-- [CodeChef](https://www.codechef.com/problems/school) - contains set of programming problems segregated by difficulty.
+- [CodeChef](https://www.codechef.com/problems/school) - contains a set of programming problems segregated by difficulty.
 - [Code Forces](http://codeforces.com/problemset) - list of programming challenges is smaller than other websites, but you will still have plenty of problems to solve.
 - [Spoj](https://www.spoj.com/problems/classical) - list of programming challenges is smaller than other websites, but you will still have plenty of problems to solve.

-### Game challanges
+### Game challenges
-- [CodeWars](https://www.codewars.com/) - solve visuial challanges by writing code for the.
+- [CodeWars](https://www.codewars.com/) - solve visual challenges by writing code for the.
-- [CodinGame](https://www.codingame.com/) - solve visuial challanges by writing code for the.
+- [CodinGame](https://www.codingame.com/) - solve visual challenges by writing code for the.

 ## Video courses